Cami Bradley: Critical reception

 People magazine praised Bradley during her appearances on America's Got Talent.
 "There's something about this 25-year-old's voice that pulls you in as she takes on classic songs and makes them her own."
 Of "Believe", entertainment editor Avery Thompson wrote, "with just a piano and her incredible voice, Cami stole the show and perhaps the competition."

 A readers' poll conducted annually by Inlander named Bradley the Best Singer-Songwriter of 2015 and 2016.
 She placed second in the same poll in both 2017 and 2018.

 AllMusic wrote that songs composed by Bradley and Dean reveal "a penchant for haunting, tender harmonies and a roots-inspired sound that bears similarities to The Civil Wars."
 PopDust rated Rise & Fall No. 15 on its list of best albums of 2015, on which "Dean and Bradley float across vast landscapes of dusty tones and shadowy figures."
 The Birmingham News called it "an uncommonly focused, polished and big-stage-ready debut from an independent band".
 Elmore Magazine noted Bradley's "concise" chemistry with Dean.

 In its review of Sleepwalking, Atwood Magazine wrote, "Cami Bradley's breathtaking voice leads with pain and passion, charged with a poignant edge that is as biting as it is bitten."

 Personal life

-Eric and Cami Bradley live primarily in Spokane, Washington, and work at her father's church there.
+Eric and Cami Bradley lived primarily in Spokane, Washington, and worked at her father's church there.
 They bought a small second home in Huntsville, Alabama, to facilitate Cami's career with the Sweeplings; their home search was featured on a 2016 episode of Tiny House Hunting.
 Cami Bradley also is a professional photographer.
+They moved to Los Angeles in 2023 to facilitate the development of her pop career.